 If you’d like to design your landscaping, there are a few tips you might find useful.
-Of course, it’s always best to talk to a member of the Westwood team for free, personalised advice – but there are also a few key points to consider while you’re just gathering ideas:
+Of course, it’s always best to talk to a member of the Westwood team for free, personalised advice – but there are also 4 essential landscaping tips to consider while you’re just gathering ideas:

 1. Start Small

 Not all landscaping is done with involved plans and detailed sketches!
 There’s nothing wrong with starting small and building on your ideas as time passes.
 This way your ideas will flow and the end result will appear organic, and not forced.
-Start a board on Pinterest, or even start an old-school paper-and-paste scrapbook, and collect images of things you’d like to use for your own landscapes.
-Soon you’ll find your individual ideas merging and inspiring new points and details, all of which works to make your own landscape unique and inspiring.
+Start a board on Pinterest, or even start an old-school paper-and-paste scrapbook.
+You can then collect images of things you’d like to use for your own landscapes.
+Soon you’ll find your individual ideas merging and inspiring new points and details!
+This all works to make your own landscape unique and inspiring.

 When you’re ready, use these ideas when you talk to an expert.
 Some ideas may be impractical, requiring specialised maintenance or pest control solutions, while others might be easily implemented.
 You’ll never know until you talk to a professional, so make sure you give us a call!

 2. Think About Access Routes

 This is always an important yet difficult plan to get right: there may be large machinery or vehicles needed to complete your ideal landscaping, and planning when and where they’ll be needed is a real skill.
 There’s nothing more demoralising in the landscaping trade than having to undo and then re-do work that was already perfect, because equipment or vehicles need to develop another part of the landscape.
 Save yourself time, money and heartache by consulting with a professional, at the very least in the initial stages: a realistic plan and schedule can be a true lifesaver later on.